dark516/TAS.K/writeups/hackappatoi-2023/Misc - Ghost Image/Misc - Ghost Image.md

 fs = f.split(",  ")
 ```

-Go through all the shadow boxes and write to a 2d array:
+Go through all the shadow boxes and write the pixel color to a 2d array:

 ```py
 import numpy as np